 For a lot of people, I think Investor Carrot could be the most ideal way to go, but I wouldn’t say it’s the ONLY choice that makes sense for everyone.

 As I mentioned earlier, Investor Carrot isn’t the cheapest long-term option on the market today, so if the cost is a concern for you – and if you have any experience building or designing websites, you may be better suited to create your own WordPress site through a less expensive service like Bluehost (more details on that in this blog post).

-However, if you opt for the “do-it-yourself” route – you should also be prepared to do A LOT more hands-on work yourself (and if you don’t already have a knowledge base here, it will take you a lot more time and frustration to get the job done).
+However, if you opt for the “do-it-yourself” route – you should also be prepared to do A LOT more hands-on work yourself (and if you don’t already have a knowledge base here, it will take quite a bit more time and frustration to get the job done).

-If you’re stretched for time and you need to create a great looking website that is fairly easy to edit and make do what you need, I think Investor Carrot is a solid option… but you don’t have to take my word for it.
-Sign up for a 30-day trial and find out for yourself!
+If you’re stretched for time and you need to create a great-looking website that is fairly easy to edit and make do what you need, I think Investor Carrot is definitely worth checking out… but you don’t have to take my word for it.
+Sign up for a 30-day trial and find out for yourself.